-As World Watches Trump Become President, Protests And Some Celebrations
+PHOTOS: As World Watches Trump Become President, Protests And Some Celebrations

 toggle caption

-Campaigners hold a banner reading "Build Bridges Not Walls" from London's Tower Bridge to protest Donald Trump's inauguration as U.S. president on Friday.
+"Build Bridges Not Walls," reads a banner held by demonstrators on London's Tower Bridge to protest Donald Trump's inauguration as U.S. president on Friday.

 Matt Dunham/AP